The curious case of Matteo Brighi, once rated FIFA’s best player in the world

 When he finally arrived at Juventus, manager Carlo Ancelotti was instantly struck by Brighi’s talent, comparing the midfielder’s qualities to those which made himself one of the greatest Italian players of all time.

-But there was a familiar word of advice from Ancelotti: “He should just be less shy.”
+But there was a word of advice from Ancelotti that would be a recurring theme throughout Brighi’s career: “He should just be less shy.”

 “Indeed, Brighi is really a timid one,” Emanuele Gamba wrote in La Repubblica in 2000.
 “He doesn’t speak but whispers, he moves as if he should always ask permission.”